Date: Dec 19-Jan 20

 Top 100 Wine Kits of 2019

-MEMBERS ONLYThis past April, experienced judges evaluated a total of 646 wine kit entries as part of the overall 2019 WineMaker International Amateur Wine Competition featuring 2,305 total entries.
-This large collection of kit entries was sent into the competition from across North America.
-The 646 wine kit entries were entered into over 30 different categories
+This past April, experienced judges evaluated a total of 646 wine kit entries as part of the overall 2019 WineMaker International Amateur Wine Competition featuring 2,305 total entries.
+This large collection of

 Lower Alcohol Wines